gatblau/onix/docs/db_deploy.md

 1. Compares the current database schema version against the one required by the current application, then
 2. If the current database schema version is the same as the version required by the application then go to ready state
 3. If the current database schema version is greater than the version required by the application then raises an exception - the container will not run
-4. If the current database schema version is smaller than the version required by the application then triggers the update procedure if auto updates is enabled
+4. If the current database schema version is less than the version required by the application then triggers the update procedure if auto updates are enabled.

 ### Upgrade Procedure

-Currently, the upgrade procedure logic is not implemented (i.e. raises Unsupported Operation Exception).
-However, the logic when implemented, will be as follows:
+The upgrade logic is as follows:

 1. Drop all functions for the current schema version
-2. Execute schema changes and data migrations
+2. Execute schema changes and data migrations for each subsequent version until the target upgrade version is reached.
 3. Re-create all functions for the new schema version

+The automatic upgrade process will sequentially apply schema upgrades version by version until reaching the version required by the running application.

 ------